-If you have a splitter, you can hook them up to the same network and make your Spectrum TV setup up and running with ease.
+If you have a splitter, you can hook them up to the same network and keep your Spectrum TV setup up and running easily.

 Yes, internet and cable services are supplied over the same cable line for any cable ISP.
 That is the reason why a coaxial splitter is needed.

-The spectrum cable box setup process is pretty straightforward if you have the accessories in hand.
-If you correctly follow the steps mentioned in this guide, you can get the Spectrum HD Box running without having to pay several dollars to the technician.
+The spectrum cable box setup process is straightforward if you have the accessories.
+If you follow the steps mentioned in this guide, you can get the Spectrum HD Box running without paying the technician several dollars.
 And yes, it is a pretty wise decision!

-As you can see, hooking up Spectrum Cable box and modem aren’t as tricky as you have been asked to believe.
-You can simply follow this guide to the letter and get the entire TV-Internet network up and running within minutes.
+As you can see, hooking up the Spectrum Cable box and modem isn’t as tricky as you have been asked to believe.
+You can follow this guide to the letter and get the entire TV-Internet network up and running within minutes.